mattiadurso/keypoints_factory/README.md

 ### HPatches
 [HPatches](https://arxiv.org/abs/1704.05939) is a benchmark of image sequences with viewpoint or illumination changes.
 We evaluate on 108 scenes, each with one reference and five target images paired by ground-truth homographies, using a fixed budget of 2048 keypoints and MNN for matching.

+The benchmark computes the following metrics.
+- **Repeatabilty**
+  Ratio of repeated keypoints between an image pair after applying the known homography, relative to the smaller number of keypoints detected in the two images.

+- **Mean Matching Accuracy**
+  Percentage of matches whose reprojection error is within ε pixels.
+  Reported at 1, 2, and 3 pixel thresholds.

+- **Matching Score**
+  Ratio of correct matches (within pixel threshold) to the average number of keypoints in the overlapping image area.

+- **Homography Accuracy (AUC)**
+  Area under the curve of the percentage of estimated homographies whose corner error is below ε.
+  Corner error = average distance between the four reference corners and the warped target corners.
+  The best score across multiple RANSAC thresholds is reported.

 Use the following command to run it.